Homemade Healthy Baked Doughnuts

 Actually, by using previously frozen doughnuts, you skip the step of having to wait for them to cool down.
 I think that’s awesome.

-Drop a comment below if you made this Lemon Marshmallow Meringue Cheesecake.
+Drop a comment below if you made these healthy baked doughnuts and what toppings you used to flavor or decorate them.
 I’d love to see your pictures as well as know what you thought.
 So don’t forget to post them on your Instagram account.
 Tag me at #girl_with_a_spatula and follow me @girl_with_a_spatula

 Looking for other lip smacking recipes?
 Click here to search the site for some great inspiration.
 Don’t miss a post, ever, subscribe now to get updates right to your inbox.